SHeRLoc: Synchronized Heterogeneous Radar Place Recognition for Cross-Modal Localization: Methods

 For the 4D radar, \(\mathcal{S}'_{\text{4D},k}\) is projected into \ac{RCS} polar \ac{BEV} image \(I_{\text{4D},k} \in \mathbb{R}^{H \times W}\) using a polar mapping function \(f_{\text{polar}}: \mathcal{S}'_{\text{4D},k} \rightarrow I_{\text{4D},k}(r, \theta)\), where \(r\) and \(\theta\) are defined as:

-Each pixel in \(I_{\text{4D},k}\) encodes \ac{RCS} as \(2 \cdot \text{rcs} + c\), where \(c\) ensures non-negative values, in alignment with the spinning radar, which scales return power in half-dB steps.
-To form a temporally aggregated, denser 4D radar image \(I_{\text{4D},t}\) at time \(t\), we apply max-pooling over \(K\) consecutive frames:
+Each pixel in \(I_{\text{4D},k}\) encodes \ac{RCS} in a scaled form, consistent with the spinning radar convention of quantizing return power in half-dB steps (e.g., 100 corresponds to 50 dB).
+To form a temporally aggregated 4D radar image \(I_{\text{4D},t}\) at time \(t\), we apply max-pooling over \(K\) consecutive frames: